openaire/openaire-catalogue-docs/versioned_docs/version-6.1.1/data-model/data-model.md

 The figure above, presents the graph's data model.
 Its main entities are described in brief below:

-* [Results](/data-model/entities/result) represent the outcomes (or products) of research activities.
+* [Results](./entities/result) represent the outcomes (or products) of research activities.
-* [Data Sources](/data-model/entities/data-source) are the sources from which the metadata of graph objects are collected.
+* [Data Sources](./entities/data-source) are the sources from which the metadata of graph objects are collected.
-* [Organizations](/data-model/entities/organization) correspond to companies or research institutions involved in projects, responsible for operating data sources or consisting the affiliations of Product creators.
+* [Organizations](./entities/organization) correspond to companies or research institutions involved in projects responsible for operating data sources or consisting the affiliations of Product creators.
-* [Projects](/data-model/entities/project) are research project grants funded by a Funding Stream of a Funder.
+* [Projects](./entities/project) are research project grants funded by a Funding Stream of a Funder.
-* [Communities](/data-model/entities/community) are groups of people with a common research intent (e.g. research infrastructures, university alliances).
+* [Communities](./entities/community) are groups of people with a common research intent (e.g. research infrastructures, university alliances).

 :::note Further reading